cjules0609/VegasAfterglow/docs/source/examples.rst

     def custom_mass(phi, theta, r):
-        #return the integral of the density profile over r.
+        #return the integral of the density profile over r (swept up mass PER SOLID ANGLE).
         #you may keep the consistency of the mass profile with the density profile
         #the purpose of providing the extra mass profile is to reduce the extra computations.